On homomorphisms and generically $\tau$-regular components for skewed-gentle algebras: Introduction

 While finishing the present manuscript, we became aware of U.~Hansper's PhD thesis~\cite{Ha22}.
-She showed, in Section~3.3 of her work, and with a different terminology, our Proposition~\ref{prp:Adm}.
-In her terminology the words of the form $\Adm(\bw)$ with $\bw\in\St(\uQ)\cup\pBa'(\uQ)$ have a weakly consistent orientation, whilst the elements of $\Adm(\uQ)$ have a consistent orientation.
-We include anyway our (shorter) proof of this result in Appendix~\ref{sec:PfAdm}.
+She showed, in Section~3.3 of her work, with a different terminology, our Proposition~\ref{prp:Adm}.
+In her terminology, the words of the form $A(\bw)$ with $\bw\in\St(\uQ)\cup\pBa'(\uQ)$ have a weakly consistent orientation, while the elements of $\Adm(\uQ)$ have a consistent orientation.
+We include, anyway, our (shorter) proof of this result in Appendix~\ref{sec:PfAdm}.

-Qiu and Zhou introduced in~\cite[Sec.~2.5]{QZ17} admissible strings.
+Qiu and Zhou introduced admissible strings in~\cite[Sec.~2.5]{QZ17}.
 They use them, without any further comment, in order to parametrize a large class of (indecomposable) representations for skewed-gentle algebras.
-Qiu and Zhou observed (without proof) in~\emph{loc.~\!cit.\!} that admissible strings are very convenient to describe the homotopy classes of curves \emph{without kinks} on punctured surfaces with $\Ma\neq\emptyset$.
-Apparently, they assumed silently the validity of our Proposition~\ref{prp:Adm}.
+Qiu and Zhou observed (without proof) in~\emph{loc.~\!cit.\!} that admissible strings are very convenient to describe the homotopy classes of curves without kinks on punctured surfaces with $\Ma\neq\emptyset$.
+Apparently, Qiu and Zhou silently assumed the validity of our Proposition~\ref{prp:Adm}.
 We believe that this is a quite non-trivial fact.